jeannemas/firebase-utils/README.md

 - Use Zod Fetch
 - Add metadata back into auth data
 - Convert services back into classes to make them more reusable
+- Optimize/cache firestore reads to save bandwidth
+- add route metadata to the API routes

 # create-svelte